asqwerty666/acenip/doc/XNATACE.md

 - xget\_fs\_allstats

-    Get all stats files from Freesurfer segmentation and write it down at selected directory DEPRECATED, should be removed
+    Get all stats files from Freesurfer segmentation and write it down at selected directory.
+    DEPRECATED, should be removed

     usage: